synergylabs/BuildingDepot/buildingdepot/Documentation/source/api/CentralService/sensor.rst

 Sensor
 ######

-The Sensor collection manages Sensors for Locations associated with the DataService.
+The Sensor collection manages Sensors for Locations associated with the CentralService.Sensors can be defined in the CentralService at http://www.example.com:81/central/sensor.
 Sensor access is restricted to :ref:`Users <CentralS-Users>` or :ref:`Admins <DataS-Admins>` with Permissions for the Sensor and to the `Admin` who owns the Sensor.